Gina Long: Charity work

-Gina's passion for supporting good causes has seen her mentor a number of local charities and individuals including becoming an Ambassador for St Edmundsbury Cathedral and a Patron for Suffolk Libraries.
+Gina's has mentored a number of local charities and individuals including becoming an Ambassador for St Edmundsbury Cathedral and a Patron for Suffolk Libraries.

-A farmer's wife and keen advocate for the countryside, agriculture and the environment, Gina was proud to be asked to become a vice-president of The Country Trust, the UK's leading national educational charity connecting children from areas of high social and economic disadvantage with the land that sustains us all.
+A farmer's wife and advocate for the countryside, agriculture and the environment, Gina was asked to become a vice-president of The Country Trust, the UK's leading national educational charity connecting children from areas of high social and economic disadvantage.

 In November 2023, Gina was awarded the Roger Wilson CBE Inspiration of the Year at Sarcoma UK's inaugural Shining Star awards at a ceremony at 10 Downing Street.